Bioconservatism: 'Unnatural' means of biotechnological enhancement

-Kass refers to biotechnological enhancement as cheating or ‘cheap’, because it undermines the feeling of having worked hard to achieve a certain aim.
-He writes, “The naturalness of means matters.
-It lies not in the fact that the assisting drugs and devices are artifacts, but in the danger of violating or deforming the deep structure of the natural human activity.”
+Kass refers to biotechnological enhancement as cheating or 'cheap,' because it undermines the feeling of having worked hard to achieve a certain aim.
+He writes, "The naturalness of means matters.
+It lies not in the fact that the assisting drugs and devices are artifacts, but in the danger of violating or deforming the deep structure of the natural human activity."
 By nature, there is "an experiential and intelligible connection between means and ends."

 Kass suggests that the struggles one has to go through to achieve excellence "is not only the source of our deeds, but also their product."
 Therefore, they build character.
 He maintains that biotechnology as a shortcut does not build character but instead erodes self-control.
 This can be seen in how confronting fearful things might eventually enable us to cope with our fears, unlike a pill which merely prevents people from experiencing fear and thereby doesn't help us overcome it.
 As Kass notes, "people who take pills to block out from memory the painful or hateful aspects of new experience will not learn how to deal with suffering or sorrow.
 A drug to induce fearlessness does not produce courage."
 He contends that there is a necessity in having limited biotechnological enhancement for humans as it recognises giftedness and forges humility.

 Kass notes that while there are biological interventions that may assist in the pursuit of excellence without cheapening its attainment, "partly because many of life's excellences have nothing to do with competition or adversity," (e.g. "drugs to decrease drowsiness or increase alertness... may actually help people in their natural pursuits of learning or painting or performing their civic duty,") "the point is less the exertions of good character against hardship, but the manifestation of an alert and self-experiencing agent making his deeds flow intentionally from his willing, knowing, and embodied soul."
-Kass argues that we need to have an "intelligible connection" between means and ends in order to call one's bodies, minds, and transformations genuinely their own.
+Kass argues that humans need to have an "intelligible connection" between means and ends in order to call one's bodies, minds, and transformations genuinely their own.